yeruvasaijahnavi/yeruvasaijahnavi/README.md

 <p align="center">
 <img width=900 alt="Astronaut Introduction" src="img/astronaut.gif" />
+<blockquote align="center"> GIF taking an eon to load?
+Perfect time to hydrate!💧 </blockquote>
 </p>

 Greetings Earthling! 🖖
 <br><br>
 You've stumbled upon the GitHub profile of an extraordinary human being (or so my mom tells me).
 Here you'll find repositories filled with code, ideas, and the occasional ramblings of a programmer's mind.